DirtyHairy/r77-firmware-ng/README.md

 changes made by Remowilliams that constitute the community firmware image on [AtariAge](http://atariage.com/forums/topic/281462-retron-77-community-build-image/).

+# State

+The firmware includes hardware 3D acceleration and runs current mainline Stella.
+However, several minor issues still exist, and the R77-specific changes to Stella 3.x must be reintegrated into the mainline, so the console is not playable yet.

 # Changes

 * The kernel has been patched to include the kernel side Mali drivers, taken from